 Properly Securing your Wireless Router

 Change the Router Password.
 Most routers ship with a default password of "password" or "admin," and most users never change the password.
-That enables literally anyone to hack into their routers!
+That enables literally anyone to hack into their routers.
 Luckily for you, you're smarter than they are; so one of the first things you should do is change the password to something hard to guess.

-Enable WPA Wireless Encryption.
+Enable WPA-PSK Wireless Encryption.
 All wireless routers are capable of encryption.
 Enabling encryption protects you in two ways.
 First of all, it scrambles all the data that passes wirelessly between the router and the devices that it serves.
 Secondly, it prevents unauthorized computers from attaching to the router.

-Unauthorized users who connect to your router may also be able to poke around on your LAN and gain access to information on your computers; and if you haven't changed the password on the router (which, of course, you already did when you first set it up -- right?), they can take full control of it and change its settings, completely defeating the purpose of its firewall.
+Unauthorized users who connect to your router may also be able to poke around on your LAN and gain access to information on your computers; and if you haven't changed the password on the router (which, of course, you already did when you first set it up -- right?), they can take full control of it and change its settings, completely defeating the purpose of the firewall.

 Don't use WEP encryption unless you absolutely have to.
 It's much too easy to crack.
 Use WPA-2 instead.